frankolson/frankolson.github.io-old/_posts/2017-02-15-SaaS_Tutorial_Part_2.md

 end
 ~~~

-- We have to do a few things to fix these tests.
-- First, add the create action functionality
+We have to do a few things to fix these failing tests.
+First, add the create action functionality.

 ~~~ruby
 # app/controllers/accounts_controller.rb